pep8speaks/sunpy/doc/source/code_ref/net.rst

 Dataretriever
 -------------
-Dataretriever or Unified Downloader is intended to be the de-facto download client for all Sunpy objects in the future.
+Dataretriever or Unified Downloader is intended to be the de-facto download client for all SunPy objects in the future.

 .. automodapi:: sunpy.net.dataretriever